Ramiro I of Aragon

 Ramiro I (bef.
 1007 – 8 May 1063) was the first King of Aragon from 1035 until his death.
-His kingdomship was petit, and unfederated, which was sometimes referred to as a petty kingdom.
-Although his legacy was a minor kingdom, he would expand the nascent Kingdom of Aragon through his acquisition of territories, such as Sobrarbe, Ribagorza and the city of Sangüesa.
-Sancho Ramírez was his son, and was successor to the throne.
-Therefore, becoming the King of Aragon.
-He also became King of Pamplona.
+His kingdom was small and unfederated, which was sometimes referred to as a petty kingdom.
+Although he inherited a minor kingdom, he expanded the nascent Kingdom of Aragon through his acquisition of territories, such as Sobrarbe, Ribagorza and the city of Sangüesa.
+Sancho Ramírez was his son and successor, becoming the King of Aragon.
+Ramiro also became King of Pamplona.